Smooth Transformation Models for Survival Analysis: A Tutorial Using R: Independent observations

 The fitted model is a fully parametric version of the famous Cox model, otherwise estimated semi-parametrically using the partial likelihood (as implemented in the \pkg{survival} package in the \cmd{coxph} function).
-Here the log-cumulative hazard function is specified in terms of polynomials in Bernstein form, by default of order $\dimparm - 1 = 6$, which is defined on the scale of $\log(\ry)$ (setting \code{log\_first = TRUE}), thus specifying the transformation function $\h(\ry)$ in terms of $\bern{6}(\log(\ry))^\top\parm$.
+Here the log-cumulative hazard function is specified in terms of polynomials in Bernstein form, by default of order $\dimparm - 1 = 6$,

+specifying the transformation function $\h(\ry) = \bern{6}(\ry)^\top\parm$.
 The fully parametric approach enables the straightforward incorporation of interval-censored disease-free survival times.
-Figure~\ref{fig:COX} illustrates the estimated log-cumulative baseline hazard function $\hatHaznul(\ry) = \hat{\h}(\ry) = \bern{6}(\log(\ry))^\top\hat{\parm}$ along with the $95\%$-confidence band, revealing a non-linear function of log-time ($\log(\ry)$).
+Figure~\ref{fig:COX} illustrates the estimated log-cumulative baseline hazard function $\log(\hatHaznul(\ry)) = \hat{\h}(\ry) = \bern{6}(\ry)^\top\hat{\parm}$ along with the $95\%$-confidence band, revealing a non-linear function of log-time.
 The band was obtained from simultaneous confidence intervals for a dense grid of time points utilising the asymptotic normality of the maximum likelihood estimator $\hat{\parm}$ and the fact that $\h$ was parameterised as a contrast.
-The estimated hazard ratio is $\exp(\hat\eshiftparm) = 0.792$, indicating reduced hazards in the experimental arm.
-The software implementation further allows to compute a corresponding 95\%-permutation score confidence interval which ranges from $0.642$ to $0.976$.
+The estimated hazard ratio is $\exp(\hat\eshiftparm) = 0.794$, indicating reduced hazards in the experimental arm.
+The software implementation further allows to compute a corresponding 95\%-permutation score confidence interval which ranges from $0.645$ to $0.978$.